leggetth/Burp-Suite-Certified-Practitioner-Prep/notes/Business Logic Vulnerabilities.md

   - Users won't always follow the intended sequence
     - See if you can perform actions out of order.
 4. Domain-specific flaws
+- Think carefully about what objectives an attacker might have and try to find different ways of achieving this using the provided functionality.
 5. Providing an encryption oracle
+- Look for encrypted data in responses.
+---
 ## How to exploit each type:

 1. Excessive trust in client-side controls